-The information and analysis provided in this section is subject to the Disclaimer provided in this Draft Project Assessment Report.
+The information and analysis provided in this section is subject to the disclaimer provided in this Final Project Assessment Report.

-An example of the Kangaroo Island annual load profile (measured from Cape Jervis Substation in MW) is shown in Figure 3.
+An example of the Kangaroo Island annual load profile (measured from Cape Jervis Substation) in MW is shown in Figure 3.
 This shows that peak electricity demand on Kangaroo Island occurs during the summer and winter months, predominantly as a result of air-conditioning or hot water load.
-Non-network solutions must be able to support the annual demand loads under any credible single contingency operating condition (ie supply the peak load with a piece of equipment (eg generator) out of service).
+Nonnetwork solutions must be able to support the annual demand loads under any credible single contingency operating condition (ie supply the peak load with any piece of equipment (eg generator) out of service).